Receiving a Parking Citation

 Determine if you can appeal the citation

-Citations for the following violations can not be appealed:
+Citations for the following violations cannot be appealed:

-• Displaying an altered, forged, stolen, lost or unauthorized permit.
+• Displaying an unauthorized permit

 • Vehicle immobilizations and tow charges